-6 Tips To Being Mindful In An Office
+6 Tips To Being Mindful In The Office

 At work, you’re often thrown into the mix with individuals who you probably wouldn’t interact with otherwise.
 When coworkers are rude, thoughtless, or distracted, it’s easy to take it personally.
 Remember, each of the people you work with is an individual with a life extending far beyond the office walls.
 You never know what private battle someone is fighting, so be kind and try to meet people where they are.
 Kindness costs you nothing and is contagious.